12 Perfect Employment Cover Letter Examples + Templates

 Attention-grabbing introduction

-Take the following passage as an example of a weak introduction:
+Take the following passage is a weak introduction:

 I’m David, and I’d like to talk to you about the project manager job at Digirep.
 My prior work as a project manager at ABC Inc. has equipped me with the abilities and knowledge required for the position.